-Cooperative agreements may be awarded under this FOA.
-For a cooperative agreement, the DOE Contract Specialist and DOE Project Officer will negotiate a Statement of Substantial Involvement prior to award.
+Cooperative agreements are likely to be awarded under this FOA.
+If the award is a cooperative agreement, the DOE contract specialist and DOE project officer will negotiate a Statement of Substantial Involvement prior to award.

 5. Additional Conditions

 CONFERENCE SPENDING (FEBRUARY 2015)